 The trustees of a discretionary trust decide how much income or capital, if any, to pay to each of the beneficiaries but none has an automatic right to either.
-The trust can have a widely defined class of beneficiaries, typically the settlor's extended family.
+The trust can have a widely defined class of beneficiaries, in possession' trust.
+The position typically the settlor's extended family.